apache/pulsar/site2/docs/reference-pulsar-admin.md

 ```

 ### `permissions`
 Get the permissions on a topic.
-Retrieve the effective permissions for a desination.
+Retrieve the effective permissions for a destination.
 These permissions are defined by the permissions set at the namespace level combined (union) with any eventual specific permissions set on the topic.

 Usage
 ```bash